- Homosexuality

 LGBT housing discrimination in South Carolina is varies by region.

-Same-sex adoption in South Carolina is legal.
+Same-sex adoption in South Carolina is married couples only.

 Couples must be married to adopt jointly or for second parent adoption.